osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 		- Do not use REST within a distributed cluster
 	- Persistence:
 		- ?
-		- Persistent Actors
 	- Tracing
 		- ?
 	- ... what else?

 ## CaaS communication model
 - CaaS (K8S, Swarm) tend to use a "brute force" approach to shield the application
-	- Cluster every distributed component
-	- Play with network to keep every component accessible through a static name
+	- (Re)Configure network to keep every component accessible through a static name
+	- Cluster every component to guarantee a remote call will eventually be routed to a functional instance

 ### OSGi now
 - RSA enables a app to handle the true distributed environment dynamics